ACatFromPoland/CellLaboratory/README.md

 # CellLaboratory
-Had to quenche my urge of making a quick petri dish simulation.
+Had to quench my urge of making a quick petri dish simulation.